 How to Stream on Discord to Friends and Servers

 Now, let's get into the meat of it.

 In the past, streams were only available to servers, but now you can stream to your friends in a one-on-one call, too.
 The interface is the same for both options and so is the prerequisite: being in a call, whether that's a DM call or joining a voice channel in your favorite server.

 Once you're in a call, you can start the process by either clicking "Screen" at the bottom left of your Discord UI or the "Share Your Screen" button in the main window - either will work.

 The Screen Share pop-up will allow you to choose which video you want to stream.
-In this case, we’ve decided to stream a YouTube Pop-Out of this interview with the director of Doom Eternal so there won’t be any browser interface in the final stream window.
+In this case, we've decided to stream aof this interview with the director of Doom Eternal so there won't be any browser interface in the final stream window.